BenmezOthmane/SOAR_Automated_Incident_Response_Lab/scenarios/account-compromise-lateral-movement/README.md

 → Risk Decision → Notification / Case / Containment
 ```

-Completion Criteria
+## Completion Criteria
-- Suspicious behavior is visible in Splunk.
+- Authentication and lateral movement events are ingested.
-- A correlation rule identifies the behavior.
+- Splunk correlates the events.
-- Shuffle enriches available indicators.
+- Shuffle receives account and host context.
-- The response follows the defined risk policy.
+- The workflow sends the correct notification or containment action.